charlesclz03/flowforge/FlowForge Figma Files/src/REDESIGN_NOTES.md

 ## 🎉 Summary

-Your FlowForge app has been completely redesigned with:
+Your Freestyla app has been completely redesigned with:

 - ✨ Purple accent theme
 - ✨ 3-page onboarding flow